johnnygizmo/setup_blender_defaults/README.md

 It's good occasionally to reset your default blender scene to the factory default as it gets updated.
 But I've collected a pile of changes that I like to make to the startup file that are a pain to redo every time I reset to default.
 So I wrote this script to automate as much of that as possible.

-To use the script:
+  ## To use the script:

-  - Load Factory Defaults
+  1. Load Factory Defaults
-  - Switch to Scripting Workspace
+  2. Switch to Scripting Workspace
-  - Open the script
+  3. Open the script
-  - Run the script
+  4. Run the script
-  - Save factory defaults
+  5. Save Startup File

-  What settings does the stock script change?
+  ## What settings does the stock script change?

   - Turn on Cycles
   - Set to Use GPU (you still need to enable your GPU device in settings)